GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 onready var ysort: YSort = $YSort
 {{< / highlight >}}

-After that constants, enums, exported, public (regular name), and pseudo-private (starting with `_`) variables, in this order.
+After that exported, enums, constants, public (regular name), and pseudo-private (starting with `_`) variables, in this order.
 Enum type names should be in `CamelCase` while the enum values themselves should be in `ALL_CAPS_SNAKE_CASE`.
 The reason for this order is that exported variables might depends on previously defined enums and constants while the enums might also depend on constants.

 {{< highlight gdscript >}}
+export var number: = 0
+export var is_active: = true

+enum TileTypes { EMPTY=-1, WALL, DOOR }

 const MAX_TRIALS: = 3
 const TARGET_POSITION: = Vector2(2, 56)

-enum TileTypes { EMPTY=-1, WALL, DOOR }

-export var number: = 0
-export var is_active: = true
 {{< / highlight >}}

-_Note: for booleans, always include a name prefix like `is_`, `can_`, or `has_`._
+_Note: for booleans, always include a name prefix like `is_`, `can_`, or `has_`.

 Following enums are public and pseudo-private member variables.
 Their names should use `snake_case`, `_snake_case_with_leading_underscore` respectively.

 Define setters and getters when properties alter node/class state or if it triggers behaviors (methods).
 When doing this care needs to be taken because we can easily loose track of this hidden alterations and behaviors.
-Include a docstring if the setters/getters modify the node/class state in complex ways.
+Include a docstring in the setters/getters if they modify the node/class state in complex ways.

-When writing setters/getters for pseudo-private variables start with a leading underscore, just like in the case of the variable.
+When writing setters/getters for pseudo-private variables, start with a leading underscore, just like in the case of the variable.

 {{< highlight gdscript >}}
 var animation_length: = 1.5